jbettenh/py_trim/README.md

 ## Py Trim
-I wrote this program to be able to quickly modify folders and files to a desired naming convention. py_trim.py
+I wrote this program to be able to quickly modify folders and files to a desired naming convention.
-It has the following dependencies: argparse,fnmatch, and os.
+The main program file to run is py_trim.py.
+It has the following dependencies: argparse, fnmatch, and os.

 ## Description
 py_trim can remove or change spaces in folders and file names as well as change the case to upper case or lower case.